MichaelTMatthews/Craftax/README.md

 | E3B       |            2.2 |   [Craftax_Baselines](https://github.com/MichaelTMatthews/Craftax_Baselines/blob/main/ppo.py)   | [E3B](https://arxiv.org/abs/2210.05805) |

+# 💾 Offline Dataset

+A small dataset of trajectories is available [here](https://drive.google.com/file/d/1wCMdUIsGOWYkNW55Rs0rHkYKUZhaQdtq/view?usp=sharing).
+Once the zip file has been extracted, the trajectories can be loaded with the `load_compressed_pickle` function.
+These were gathered on an earlier version of Craftax and it is recommended you use [v1.1.0](https://github.com/MichaelTMatthews/Craftax/releases/tag/v1.1.0) or earlier to investigate them.
+`run1` is the only trajectory to complete the game.

 # 🔎 See Also
 - ⛏️ [Crafter](https://github.com/danijar/crafter) The original Crafter benchmark.
 - ⚔️ [NLE](https://github.com/facebookresearch/nle) NetHack as an RL environment.